BTS ARIRANG IN BUSAN β Jun 12β13, 2026

 Things Korea doesn't explain to tourists

-Loading trending eventsβ¦
+Loading eventsβ¦

 A 1.8km white-sand stretch in Haeundae-gu, open year-round.
 Street food stalls line the beachfront (tteokbokki, sundae, fish cake).
 The stretch from Haeundae to Dalmaji Hill offers a quieter, scenic walk.
 Sunrise views from the east end are exceptional.
 Free entry.
 Foreign cards accepted at most cafΓ©s and restaurants nearby.